YusufMarall/FakeNetworkTool/README.md

 # FakeNetworkTool
 #Linux#kali#network#wifi#Penetration
 # FakeNetworkTool
+❗ Do not use it for malicious purposes, it's only for educational purposes.
+Stay in Legal !!!!!
 FakeNetworkTool is a Python-based tool developed for network security and ethical hacking.
 This tool helps you discover network vulnerabilities by creating fake wireless networks.

 ## Features